Yumeko Aizome

-Yumeko Aizome (逢初 夢子, Aizome Yumeko) is a Japanese former film and stage actress.
+Yumeko Aizome (逢初 夢子, Aizome Yumeko) was a Japanese film and stage actress.
 She was active from 1930 until 1965 and appeared in more than 115 films.

 Early life

 Aizome was born as Yachiyo Yokoyama (横山 八千代, Yokoyama Yachiyo) in Inawashiro, Fukushima.
 Aizome's father died when she was 6 months old, and her mother died when she was 10 years old.
 After losing both parents, Aizome gave her possessions to her uncle and went to Tokyo with her older brother, where she went to elementary school.

 Career

 In July 1930, Aizome dropped out of high school to join the Shochiku Kagekidan musical theatre revue.
 Her first role was that of a pirate in a play titled merry-go-round.
-She appeared on stage until she made her screen debut in Mikio Naruse's 1932 film Moth-eaten Spring, now considered lost.
+She appeared on stage until she was transferred to the Shochiku Kamata film division and made her screen debut in Mikio Naruse's 1932 film Moth-eaten Spring, now considered lost.
 In early 1933, Aizome appeared in Yasujirō Ozu's Dragnet Girl.
 She then played Masumi, a prostitute and friend of the main character in Hiroshi Shimizu's Japanese Girls at the Harbor.

-In 1934 she appeared in her second and final Ozu film, A Mother Should be Loved.
-That same year she starred alongside Yoshiko Okada in the leading role of Yasujirō Shimazu's film Our Neighbor, Miss Yae, playing the main character Yaeko.
-She appeared in many more movies throughout the 1930s and 1940s, including movies by Mikio Naruse, Hiroshi Shimizu and Heinosuke Gosho.
+In 1934, she appeared in her second and final Ozu film, A Mother Should be Loved.
+Aizome's breakthrough came that same year, when she starred as the title character in Yasujirō Shimazu's film Our Neighbor, Miss Yae.
+She had taken over the lead role from the film's intended star, Sumiko Mizukubo, who had unexpectedly departed the project during pre-production.
+Released on June 28, 1934, the film was a major success and established Aizome as a leading star.
+Bolstered by this success, Aizome and several other actors left Shochiku in September 1934 to form their own production company, Kyōdō Eiga, with distribution handled by Nikkatsu.
+This move prompted Shochiku to file a lawsuit against her.
+After Kyōdō Eiga proved unsustainable and dissolved in mid-1935, Aizome joined the Tokyo Hassei studio, where she appeared in films sporadically over the next three years.

+Her film career regained momentum when she joined Shinkō Kinema in early 1938 and resumed making films at a prolific pace.
+However, in February 1939, Shinkō Kinema fired Aizome and three other actors for embarking on an unauthorized month-long promotional tour of Manchuria and Korea that resulted in missed work commitments.
+Following a lawsuit by the studio, a judge ordered Aizome to pay 10,000 yen in damages.
+Despite the dispute, Shinkō Kinema reinstated her by the end of the year, and in 1940 alone she appeared in 14 films.
 In 1947, she played the sister of Setsuko Hara's character in A Ball at the Anjo House.
-In 1953, she had a minor role in Epitome.
 She retired from acting in 1955, but in 1965 made one more film appearance in Yoji Yamada's Kiri no Hata.

 In 1985, Aizome was interviewed along with her Our Neighbor, Miss Yae co-star Sanae Takasugi.
 She was last heard from in 2002, when she provided source material for a book on Japanese modernist film.